-168 Id. at Standard 6.8.; KAN.
-R. PROF. CONDUCT 2.1 (2020).
+168 Id. at Standard 6.8.; Kan.
+R. Prof. Conduct 2.1 (2020).

-169 NATIONAL JUVENILE DEFENSE STANDARDS, supra note 14, at Standard 7.2.
+169 National Juvenile Defense Standards, supra note 14, at Standard 7.2.

-In Kansas, a court may order one or more evaluations, reports, and assessments of youth after the youth has been adjudicated and before they are sentenced.170 In addition, the Office of Judicial Administration and the Department of Corrections have adopted a uniform risk and needs assessment to be used in all judicial districts "to inform supervision levels."171 The court must make any of these reports available to the defense and prosecution and allow "a reasonable time to review the report before . . . sentencing."172 If requested by one of the parties, the court "shall hear additional evidence as to proposals for reasonable and appropriate sentencing of the case."173
+In Kansas, a court may order one or more evaluations, reports, and assessments of youth after the youth has been adjudicated and before they are sentenced.
+In addition, the Office of Judicial Administration and the Department of Corrections have adopted a uniform risk and needs assessment to be used in all judicial districts to inform supervision levels.
+In the court must make any of these reports available to the defense and prosecution and allow are reasonable time to review the report before . . . sentencing.
+If requested by one of the parties, the court shall hear additional evidence as to proposals for reasonable and appropriate sentencing of the case.

-Kansas law provides juvenile judges with a wide range of sentencing options, from probation and community-based programming to residential facilities and incarceration at a state facility.174 Some sentencing options are limited by the youth's score on the state's uniform risk and needs assessment, the Youth Level of Service/Case Management Inventory 2.0, often referred to as the YLS.175 A court may commit a youth to a state juvenile correctional facility only if the court finds that the youth "poses a significant risk of harm to another or damage to property" or that "a firearm was used in the commission of an offense."176
+Kansas law provides juvenile judges with a wide range of sentencing options, from probation and community-based programming to residential facilities and incarceration at a state facility.174 Some sentencing options are limited by the youth's score on the state's uniform risk and needs assessment, the Youth Level of Service/Case Management Inventory 2.0, often referred to as the YLS.175 A court may commit a youth to a state juvenile correctional facility only if the court finds that the youth "poses a significant risk of harm to another or damage to property" or that "a firearm was used in the commission of an offense."